Today I want to share a binge eating self help exercise with you.

-As many of you know, thanks to mind power techniques, it has been a long time since I struggled with weight and eating issues. (thank goodness!)
+As many of you know, thanks to mind power techniques revealed in my Thin, Fit Fabulous You Audio Program, it has been a long time since I struggled with weight and eating issues (Thank Goodness!)

-But I have to admit, the other day, something happened that triggered me, and next thing I knew I was using this Yoga Nazi, binge eating self help technique.
+But I have to admit, something happened a few days ago that triggered me, and next thing I knew I was using this Yoga Nazi, binge eating self help technique.
 It is weird how sometimes, things that don’t seem important, or relevant, can be a trigger for emotional eating.
-I am sure you can relate.
+Have you had that experience?

-This is what happened to me: I went to a yoga class and my usual teacher was on vacation.
+So here is what happened: I went to a yoga class and my usual teacher was on vacation.
 The substitute teacher is someone I now call, The Yoga Nazi.

 I am sure you already get the picture.